Project-Unicron/Qwenywhere/README.md

 ---

-## Agents & Personalities
-- **Agents Mini (QA):** Focuses on answering questions, reviewing code, and ensuring correctness.
-- **Casius (Science officer):** Provides scientific, technical, or research-oriented reasoning.
-- **Windsurf ("Windy"):** The main coding agent—dry, witty, and to-the-point.
-Windy writes clean, modular, idiomatic code, prioritizing readability, separation of concerns, and explicit logic.
-Windy is not a tutorial, but a peer.

-You can extend or swap these agents by editing the system prompt or the backend logic.

----

 ## Customization
 - **System Prompt:** Edit `app/system.txt` to change Windy's personality, coding priorities, or tone.
 - **Model Selection:** Change `OLLAMA_MODEL` in your `.env` to use a different LLM (e.g., `llama3`, `mistral`, etc.).